 - Information about your loved one’s family — marital status, children or grandchildren

-- Your loved one’s job or occupation (do not mention an employer), hobbies or interests
+- Your loved one’s job or occupation, hobbies or interests

 - If you are open to future correspondence from the recipient